-- a) Internal Service Funds: These funds are used to account for the financing of goods or services supplied by one State agency to other State agencies or governmental units on a cost reimbursement basis. - b) Enterprise Funds: These funds are used to account for operations that operate similarly to private business enterprises.
+- 1. Internal Service Funds: These funds are used to account for the financing of goods or services supplied by one State agency to other State agencies or governmental units on a cost reimbursement basis. - 2.
+Enterprise Funds: These funds are used to account for operations that operate similarly to private business enterprises.

-The Internal Service Funds and Enterprise Funds are treated as Proprietary Funds for cash-basis budgeting and reporting purposes, and are combined with the General Fund for purposes of reporting on a GAAP basis.
+The Internal Service funds and Enterprise funds are treated as Proprietary funds for cash-basis budgeting and reporting purposes and are combined with the General Fund for purposes of reporting on a GAAP basis.